For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ (Philippians 3:20)

 And even though heaven is populated with both saints and angels, and is pain-free and light-filled, what excites heavenly citizens the most is the promise that one much greater than Caesar is coming from there – “the Savior, the Lord Jesus Christ.”
 It’s as though the Philippian Christians ought to have recalled the excitement and anticipation that surrounded a visit from the emperor and thought to themselves, ‘I want to wait like that for Jesus.’
 I would argue it’s one of the best ways to prepare for the Lord’s return – to do what Paul said in Philippians 3:20: “eagerly wait.”

 Therefore, by the grace of God, be intentional about waiting for that moment.
 And a good way to do that is to just think about it, imagine it, and consider the awe-striking aspects of it.
 As you look out the window, whether at work or at home, imagine the Lord who loved you and gave Himself for you appearing in the clouds.
 Imagine being with Him forever.
 Imagine your corruptible body being transformed into an incorruptible, glorious body like the Savior – that is a particular aspect of Jesus’ return that Paul called the Philippians’ attention to (Phil.
 3:21).
-Imagine the texts that speak about Jesus’ return actually happening.
-And as the reality of that event becomes more and more real to you, the hope is – you will eagerly wait for it and be better prepared for its arrival.
+Imagine, even if for brief moments, the texts that speak about Jesus’ return actually happening.
+And as the reality of that event becomes more and more contemplated by you, the hope is – you will eagerly await and be better prepared for its arrival.